 The job responsibilities for the accounting staff should be documented in the employee's job description or job profile.
 The duties of each employee should be properly segregated to ensure the safeguarding of assets.
-In addition, the organization should have a trained back-up for the significant fiscal functions to ensure the entity's continuous operation when an employee is sick or terminated.
+In addition, the organization should have a trained back-up for the significant fiscal functions to ensure the entity's continuous operation when an employee is sick or when a vacancy exists.